gianniprocida/cryptocurrency_analysis/README.md

 where the columns are the closing price for each crypto

-analysis.py -> Analysis with pandas ( percentage change and correlation among cryptocurrencies)
+analysis.py -> Analysis with pandas

+Return distributions.

 ![](Figure_1.png)

+ Kernel Density Estimate visualize possible correlations among competing stocks
 ![](Figure_3.png)

+Heat maps
 ![](Figure_4.png)